-For the year ended 31 March 2023 the board of directors have proposed final dividend of ₹4.5 (2022: ₹3.00) per share subject to shareholders' approval.
+For the year ended 31 March 2024 the board of directors have proposed final dividend of ₹ 6 (2023: ₹ 4.50) per share.
+This proposed dividend is subject to the approval of shareholders in the ensuing annual general meeting.

 (b) Reconciliation of share capital